WELCOME

 MENINGOCOCCAL VACCINE

 There are several meningoccal (one of several types of bacteria which can cause meningitis) vaccines on the market in France.
-The US recommendations are that the combination A,C,Y, W135 should be given to children at the 11-12 year visit, or before entry to high-school, or before college if not previously vaccinated.
-This vaccine is produced commercially in France as of April, 2010, and is called Menveo.
-In 2011 a booster dose was added to the US schedule.
-After the booster dose, protection is considered life-long.
+The US recommendations are that the combination A,C,Y, W135 should be given to children at the 11-12 year visit, and again at 15-16 years.

 HPV VACCINE